PicoPET/corev-llvm-ppl/llvm-toolchain-ppl.md

 - support for a generic CORE-V instruction set extension interface:

-  - this will provide a commercial driver for future tool chain development for these extensions.
+  - this will provide a commercial driver for future tool chain development for these extensions, whether public or proprietary.

 In order to support the Software TG's primary goal of developing a thriving commercial ecosystem, only a basic implementation will be provided.
 By basic implemention we mean that the assembler/linker will support the instructions, the compiler will have intrinsic/builtin function support and the compiler will have patterns to generate the instructions from C code in obvious circumstances.

-There will be no attempt to provide compiler optimization.
+There will be no attempt to provide compiler optimizations.
 The development of optimizations will be under the responsibility of:

 - software companies which can will rely on the amount of work still needing to be done to drive their businesses; and of
-- HW and system integration companies which can use specific optimizations targeted at their products as market differentiators
+- HW and system integration companies which can use specific optimizations targeted at their products as market differentiators.

 In order to support the Software TG secondary goal of upstreaming all open source tool developments:

 - all development will be kept compliant with the LLVM coding and quality assurance standards;
 - the implemenation will follow the upstream tool design and coding conventions; and
-- any vendor-specific modifications or additions will be duly isolated into extensions so as to maintain a fully functional common open source code base.
+- any vendor-specific modifications or additions will be duly isolated into extensions, so as to maintain a fully functional common open source code base.

 The finished work will be contributed to the LLVM community and maintained upstream.

 ### Nature of the development

-This project is a modification of a set of existing public open source code bases maintained as projects of the LLVM Foundation.
-As such the processes used within OpenHW will reflect the processes of those upstream projects.
+This project requires the modification of a set of existing public open source code bases maintained as projects of the LLVM Foundation.
+THerefore, the processes used within OpenHW will reflect the processes of those upstream projects.

-These code bases are very large:
+These code bases are of substantial size:

-- Clang: ???
-MLOC
+- Clang: 1.75 MLOC
-- LLVM: ???
-MLOC
+- LLVM: 2.1 MLOC
-- lld: ???
-MLOC

-The code bases include substantial regression test suites, and success with these test suites is a pre-requisite of upstream acceptance of any patch. **Add LLVM/Clang test suite info**
+The code bases include substantial regression test suites (1.5 MLOC including `libcxx` C++ library tests), and success with these test suites is a pre-requisite of upstream acceptance of any patch.

 Until CORE-V is accepted upstream, code will be developed in narrow mirrors of upstream repositories, featuring a single branch based on upstream top of tree.
 This will be used as the basis of the patches to be submitted for upstreaming.